Four flyers for the Mühlenhoff Prize for Good Academic Teaching are in the foreground, behind them a hall with audience and speakers.

 How do the Tendering and Selection Process Work?

-Become a Jury Member!
+Become a jury member!

 The following information is required:

-• Name, e-mail address and telephone number
+• First and last name, e-mail address and telephone number

 • Degree program, number of semesters and schools

-Award Ceremony 2024
+That was the Award Ceremony 2024

 Three nominees were delighted to receive the 2024 Hans Mühlenhoff Prize on June 20: the first prize went to social scientist Mira Elham Hazzaa, the second to legal scholar Johannes Enneking and the third to biologist Lena Szczepanski.
-A total of 25 scientists were nominated by the students.

 A large group of people smiles for a photo in front of a modern building with large windows.
 Some individuals hold bouquets in their hands.
 In the background, trees and plants are visible, and other guests stand casually.